Space: Above and Beyond: Technology

 Chig technology is slightly more advanced than Human technology at the beginning of the series, though only loosely, on the scale of a few decades of advancement.
 Chigs have faster than light spacefaring technology and advanced weapon systems.
 They use a combination of plasma-based energy weapons and ballistic missiles for their aerospace fighters and capital ships.
-Chig ground forces use anti-gravity hover tanks, T-77s for heavy armor and anti-personnel plasma weapons and flamethrowers.
-Study of downed Chig fightercraft in early episodes revealed that they are faster and have a better rate of climb than their human counterparts.
-Human Hammerhead fighters have a heavier weapons load and are more maneuverable.
-The Chigs have large battleships and a destroyer class vessel capable of causing energy spikes within human starships reactors using a special microwave energy weapon generator.
-They also developed a stealth fighter with a hull impervious to standard aerial cannon fire.
-They also have a red colored fighter that can travel across the gravity field of a black hole.
+Chig ground forces use anti-gravity hover tanks (T-77s) for heavy armor and anti-personnel plasma weapons and flamethrowers.
+Study of a downed Chig fightercraft in early episodes revealed that they are faster and have a better rate of climb than their human counterparts.
+Human "Hammerhead" fighters have a heavier weapons load and are more maneuverable.
+The Chigs have large battleships and a destroyer-class vessel, capable of causing energy spikes within human starship reactors, that uses a special microwave energy weapon generator.
+They have also developed a stealth fighter with a hull impervious to standard aerial cannon fire, and they have a red-colored fighter that can travel across the gravity field of a black hole.

 Culture

-Much about Chig society remains unknown throughout the series, presenting them as mysterious and terrifying aliens trying to destroy humanity.
+Much about Chig society remains unknown throughout the series, which presents them as mysterious and terrifying aliens trying to destroy humanity.
 Their hierarchy and general social structures remain unexplained.
-From the Chig ambassador's claims in the final two episodes, it seems that they consider the moon they evolved on (codenamed "Anvil" by humans) to be "sacred".
+From the Chig ambassador's claims in the final two episodes, it seems that they consider the moon on which they evolved (codenamed "Anvil" by humans) to be "sacred".
 One curious practice observed since early in the war with humanity was that whenever Chig infantry encountered the grave of a dead human soldier, they would dig up the body and mutilate the corpse, typically by dismembering it.
 At first, the human military thought this was a terror-tactic, meant to frighten human soldiers.
 It was eventually discovered that while the Chigs may possess some form of "religion" (given that they consider their breeding grounds to be sacred), they never developed a concept of an afterlife.

-Humans are, it turns out, just as much mysterious, terrifying aliens to the Chigs as they are to humans.
+Humans are, it turns out, just as much mysterious and terrifying aliens to the Chigs as they are to humans.
 As the Chigs encountered snippets of human culture, through intercepted radio transmissions or recovered personal effects, they drastically misinterpreted this alien concept of an "afterlife".
-This led the Chigs to believe that dead human soldiers will literally spring back to life sometime after their death and that burying a corpse aids this process.
-Genuinely terrified of this human "army of zombies", Chig infantry then began to dig up the graves of human soldiers they came across and dismember their corpses, to make sure they stay dead.
+This led the Chigs to believe that dead human soldiers will literally spring back to life sometime after their death and that burying a corpse aids in this process.
+Genuinely terrified of this human "army of zombies", Chig infantry then began to dig up the graves of human soldiers they came across in order to dismember their corpses to make sure they "stay dead".

-Just as humans have applied the derogatory "Chigs" to the aliens, they have a slang term for humans.
+Just as humans have applied the derogatory "Chig" moniker to the aliens, they have a slang term for humans.
 According to their Silicate allies, the term loosely translates as "Red Stink Creature".
-Chigs have green instead of red blood, and smell like sulfur.
-As it turns out, humans' red blood and non-sulfur smell strikes the Chigs as just as disturbingly "unnatural" as their alien biology seems to us.
+Chigs have green instead of red blood, and they smell like sulfur.
+As it turns out, humans' red blood and non-sulfur smell strikes the Chigs as just as disturbingly "unnatural" as their alien biology seems to humans.